-Left over right or right over left Lay laps away from line of sight.
+Lay laps away from line of sight.
 Lay away from prevailing winds.
 Lay laps away from discharging rainwater pipes or roof valleys.

-Stagger lay Corona down the roof to create a random pattern.
+Stagger lay Shake down the roof to create a random pattern.
 Laps of tile above or below should not be closer than 200 mm.

-Refer: Tile installation - nailing position for Corona.
+Refer: Tile installation - nailing position for Shake.

 4 x 50 mm tile nails.
-Nail spacing ~320 mm, up to and including extra high wind zones or up to 3.8 kPa design load.
+Nail spacing ~320 mm, up to and including Extra High wind zones.